top of page

 Artist Statement

-In these challenging times of loneliness and isolation, I paint the moments of collective joy that nourish my soul and make life worth living.
-All of my work is about getting in touch with each other, land and body, which are inseparable.
-I’m drawn to Donna Haraway’s definition of ‘oddkin’ which refers to having solidarity across species and forming alternative and queered family dynamics.
-My “Oddkin” series depicts mystical, intimate gatherings of humans with local flora and fauna.
-Pulling from life experience, I paint myself and friends leisurely laying around in the sun, enjoying time off work.
-These works are in conversation with the leisurely depictions by Cezanne, Seurat and Pissarro.
-I'm continuing the tradition of figurative painting, but bringing a fresh and bold feminist twist to the portrayal of the female nude—one that challenges and subverts the male gaze.
-Sustained hope for ultimate liberation informs my art practice in every way.
+In these times of loneliness and isolation, I paint moments of collective joy that nourish my soul and make life worth living.
+I’m drawn to Donna Haraway’s definition of ‘oddkin,’ which refers to having solidarity across species and forming alternative and queered family dynamics.
+Pulling from both memory and fantasy, I paint myself and friends lying around in the sun, enjoying time off work.
+These paintings are in conversation with the depictions of leisure by Cezanne, Seurat, and Pissarro.
+I'm continuing the tradition of nude figurative painting, but through an eco-feminist lens—one that challenges and subverts the male gaze.
+Love and a sustained hope for a better world inform my art practice in every way.

 • Facebook Clean